 4. Be sociable with your flatmates

 Keep your door open so people know you’re home and can come and chat in your room.
 You can also use the common areas to get to know the people you’re living with.
 Even if they don’t become your core friendship group, it will make living together easier.
-Offer them a cup of tea or suggest having a flat night in making dinner together with an easy student recipe – this will also save money.
+Why not offer them a cup of tea, come together to cook dinner or even play video games as a group?

 5. Join groups on social networks